pseudogene/genetic-mapper/README.md

   --plot
        Rather than a list of marker names, it plots a circle.
 If the LOD-score is provided a dark disk fills the circle proportionality to its value.
+  --species
+       Rather than a list of marker names, it plots a coloured circle.
+The option --col must be used to specify the species name (incompatible with --plot or --bar).
   --var
        If specified with --bar or --plot the size of the bar/circle is proportional to the number of markers.